Battle of Kerlés: Background

 The Pechenegs were the dominant power of the Pontic steppes between around 895 and 1055.
 Around 895, they defeated the Magyars, or Hungarians, forcing them to leave the steppes and settle in Central Europe.
 About 45 years later, the Byzantine Emperor Constantine VII Porphyrogenitus recorded that one of the Pecheneg "provinces" – the territory dominated by one of the eight Pecheneg tribes – bordered on the land controlled by the Hungarians.
 According to the same source, the Pechenegs' land was "distant ... a four days journey" from Hungary.
 There are no records of enmity between the Pechenegs and the Hungarians in the 10th century.
 On the contrary, they jointly invaded the Byzantine Empire in 934, according to the contemporaneous Arab geographer, Al-Masudi.

 The Pechenegs regularly invaded the Byzantine Empire from around 1026, suggesting a movement west from the lands east of the Dnieper to the region of the Lower Danube.
 The Byzantine historians John Skylitzes and George Kedrenos mention clashes between the Pechenegs and their eastern neighbors, the Ouzes in the 1040s.
 The Ouzes had been forced west across the Volga River by the Cumans.
 Skylitzes and Kedrenos also wrote of armed conflicts between groups of Pechenegs.
 After being defeated in such an intertribal conflict, two Pecheneg clans migrated to the Byzantine Empire in the early 1040s.
 Pressured by both the Cumans and the Rus' princes, the Ouzes moved to the Lower Danube region in 1060.
 The Cumans routed a Rus' force in 1061 and the united armies of the allied Rus' princes in 1068, which enabled them to take control of the western regions of the Eurasian steppes.

 Hungary was exposed to raids by the neighboring nomadic peoples.
-Coins minted for King Stephen and his successor, Peter, have been found at Torda and Kolozsvár (now Turda and Cluj-Napoca in Romania), Cluj and other places, showing that the nearby fortresses were in use in the first half of the 11th century.
+Coins minted for King Stephen and his successor, Peter, have been found at Torda and Kolozsvár (now Turda and Cluj-Napoca in Romania), and other places, showing that the nearby fortresses were in use in the first half of the 11th century.
 The Pechenegs made a plundering raid into Transylvania during the reign of King Stephen, according to the king's legends.
 The chronicle of Henry of Mügeln records the raid as occurring in 1028.
 Abbot Thierry of St Hubert-en-Ardenne, who wanted to travel through Hungary during his pilgrimage to the Holy Land in 1053, was forced to return because of an "incursion of barbarians" into Hungary.
 Historian Jonathan Riley-Smith associates these barbarians with the Pechenegs.

 The invasion of the Kingdom of Hungary which ended with the Battle of Kerlés occurred during the reign of King Solomon of Hungary.
 Solomon had ascended the throne with German assistance at the age of ten in 1063.
 His cousins, Géza, Ladislaus and Lampert, tried to dethrone him with Polish assistance, but he made peace with them, granting Géza their father's duchy which included the parts of Hungary to the east of the River Tisza.
 Duke Géza's main residence was in the fortress of Bihar (now Biharia in Romania).